misskisulkens/Test-Task-1/README.md

 ```
 **You can’t use / create user definded functions and resort to procedural PL/pgSQL.**

+### Solution Details

+To complete this task, I've set up PostgreSQL locally & interracted with a database using DBeaver.
+I've created a table that matches the task's requirements & worked further with it to solve the set problem.
+Also, I've included a tiny .py file that includes a solution to such a problem in Python.
+It can also be extended to work with a Series of arrays (with pandas).

+Files:
+* sql_solution_sql.sql
+* sql_solution_python.py

 ## EDA Analysis

 Provide EDA Analysis for dataset: [link](https://www.kaggle.com/datasets/jackdaoud/marketing-data)